AdolfoGayoso/PetConnect/README.md

 ##### Average SUS Score: 71.8

-This score places the design above the industry average SUS score of 68.
-This indicates that users generally find the system acceptable and above the threshold for poor usability.
+This score falls within the acceptable range on the SUS scale.
+It indicates that, generally, users find the system usable and functional.
+While the score is acceptable, there is clear room for improvement.
+Design efforts should continue to focus on streamlining core user flows (Adoption/Reporting) and enhancing clarity to achieve a score in the "Good" or "Excellent" range.

 ---

-## 11. Accesibility
+## 11. Accessibility

-Accesibility is a core consideration for PetConnect to ensure all members of the Temuco community can easily use the platform, regardless of their abilities.
+Accessibility is a core consideration for PetConnect to ensure all members of the Temuco community can easily use the platform, regardless of their abilities.

 ---